cisco/mindmeld/README.md

 source bin/activate
 ```

-For local development we recommend using Python 3.6 or 3.7 since one of our linters ([Black](https://black.readthedocs.io/en/stable/)) is available only for Python 3.6 and above.
+To develop MindMeld, you need Python 3.6 or Python 3.7.
 To install and manage different versions of Python, you can checkout [pyenv](https://github.com/pyenv/pyenv) which also works with ``virtualenv``.

 Now we can install MindMeld and its dependencies: